radoslawik/we-are-checking/README.md

 # We are checking
 *Understand, we are just checking.
 We will come back to you.
 Are you ok.
 Question.*

-Completely useless cross-platform application created using Flutter framework.
+Completely useless cross-platform application with F1 news and statistics created using Flutter framework.
 To run ths meme app simply clone the repository and run `flutter run -d <platform>`.
 ### Features

 + Information about drivers, teams and current standings